Skip to content

 How we can help local councils

-We offer a wide array of free support to businesses including:
+We offer a wide array of free support to local authorities including:

 • a dedicated partnership manager based in your location, with managers in Northern Ireland, Scotland and Wales and regions across England